 Previous Experience

-Prior to joining the firm, Gus completed a two-year clerkship with Judge Eric C. Tostrud of the U.S. District Court for the District of Minnesota.
+Before joining the firm, Gus completed a two-year clerkship with Judge Eric C. Tostrud of the U.S. District Court for the District of Minnesota.
 Before that, Gus practiced in the business litigation group of an Am Law 50 law firm.

 Education